Psychological warfare: World War II

 During World War II, the British made extensive use of deception – developing many new techniques and theories.
 The main protagonists at this time were 'A' Force, set up in 1940 under Dudley Clarke, and the London Controlling Section, chartered in 1942 under the control of John Bevan.
 Clarke pioneered many of the strategies of military deception.
 His ideas for combining fictional orders of battle, visual deception and double agents helped define Allied deception strategy during the war, for which he has been referred to as "the greatest British deceiver of WW2".

-During the lead-up to the Allied invasion of Normandy, many new tactics in psychological warfare were devised.
-The plan for Operation Bodyguard set out a general strategy to mislead German high command as to the date and location of the invasion, which was obviously going to happen.
-Planning began in 1943 under the auspices of the London Controlling Section (LCS).
-A draft strategy, referred to as Plan Jael, was presented to Allied high command at the Tehran Conference.
-Operation Fortitude was intended to convince the Germans of a greater Allied military strength than was the case, through fictional field armies, faked operations to prepare the ground for invasion and "leaked" misinformation about the Allied order of battle and war plans.

 Elaborate naval deceptions (Operations Glimmer, Taxable and Big Drum) were undertaken in the English Channel.
 Small ships and aircraft simulated invasion fleets lying off Pas de Calais, Cap d'Antifer and the western flank of the real invasion force.
 At the same time Operation Titanic involved the RAF dropping fake paratroopers to the east and west of the Normandy landings.